sourcegraph/about/handbook/engineering/hiring/software-engineer-pairing-exercise.md

 All pairing sessions should include a third engineer in the room as an observer.
 As such, they can stay muted for the bulk of the interview.
 Having another person in the room provides a more complete picture of the candidate and helps to reduce bias.

+## Details of the exercise

+- We will schedule a 60-minute timeframe to work with a Sourcegraph engineer.
+- In this exercise you write a command-line application that performs a simple task.
+- We will send you the specific details 10 minutes prior to the interview.
+- You may use the language of your choice.
+- You can use your own development environment, and look up documentation on the internet.

 ## What we're looking for

 At a high level, this is what we are evaluating our candidates for: